Operating Expenses Are Difficult To Reduce

 • Depreciation: The gradual decrease in the value of assets over time.

 These expenses are distinct from capital expenditures (CapEx), which involve investments in long-term assets like property, plant, and equipment.
-OpEx, on the other hand, represents the ongoing costs of running the business.
+OpEx, on the other hand, represents the ongoing costs of running the business And that's really what it comes down to..

 Why Reducing Operating Expenses is a Challenge